quantum-engineering-polito/CourseNotes/content/QCM Physics/16_Quantum Dots/Quantum Dots.md

 ## Tunneling coupling

 When distances are small, tunneling between dots can occur.
-Much like superlattices, this leads to a change in the levels of the dots. n superlattices we had a periodic structure.
+Much like superlattices, this leads to a change in the levels of the dots.
+In superlattices we had a periodic structure.
 Here, instead, we only have two dots.
 The configuration recalls the one of a molecule made of two atoms.

 Therefore, because of the tunneling coupling ($t_{c}$), bonding $\Psi_{B}$ and antibonding $\Psi_{A}$ orbitals arise from the combination of the two dots levels ($\phi_{1}$ and $\phi_{2}$)